 Their youth, their separation from a protective environment or person, and the hazardous journey they embark make UAC especially vulnerable to becoming victims of human trafficking, exploitation, and abuse.
 UAC have multiple, inter-related reasons for undertaking the difficult journey of traveling to the United States.
 UAC leave their home countries to rejoin family already in the United States, to escape abusive family relationships in their home country, or to find work to support their families in the home country.

-General Statistics of UAC in care in Fiscal Year 2012
+General Statistics of UAC in care

-Most Common Native Countries of UAC in Fiscal Year 2012
+Most Common Native Countries of UAC

 The majority of UAC are cared for through a network of state licensed ORR-funded care providers, most of which are located close to areas where immigration officials apprehend large numbers of aliens.
 These care provider facilities are state licensed and must meet ORR requirements to ensure a high level of quality of care.
 They provide a continuum of care for children, including foster care, group homes, shelter, staff secure, secure, and residential treatment centers.
 The care providers operate under cooperative agreements and contracts, and provide children with classroom education, health care, socialization/recreation, vocational training, mental health services, family reunification, access to legal services, and case management.